 So back to me and my experience with deciding to travel.
 For some people they are very spontaneous with their decision making but for me it took a while to decide what to do and where to go as this trip was 5,390 miles out of my comfort zone.
 At this stage I would say just do it!
 Jump in the deep end and book those tickets.

 I want to also be honest with you.
-The first 2 weeks were awful for me, I was extremely homesick.
+The first bit was awful for me, I was extremely homesick.
 I missed my family and my friends so much and all I wanted to do was go home.
 One of my team leaders was an incredible help to me and I am forever in her debt.
 Rachel Story, if you are lucky enough to have her as your team leader you will have the best time away, she is the most amazing and kindest person that I’ve ever met.
 Anyway, back to why she’s amazing, she sat with me every day for the first two weeks and we talked about how I was feeling and how I was coping with being homesick and other struggles.
 I cried every time we had our daily talk and she convinced me to stay and if I went home, I would probably regret it.
 2 weeks and 1 day in no crying.
 And I was starting to enjoy myself more.

 I believe if you have struggles or issues, that’s ok and it shouldn’t hold you back from doing this or anything in life for that matter.
 I also believe having someone to talk to is important if you are struggling as this was my foundation for how I overcame my issues and struggles.